 And finally, because it’s often an impulse driven purchase.
 Impulse is a hard need to satisfy online with physical products.
-You need the product to be widely available geographically so it’s never far from the delivery location.
-And you need an order to delivery system that can quickly respond to an order and deliver the product.
+You need the product to be stored in many places so it’s never far from the delivery location.
+And you need an order to delivery system which can quickly deliver the product.

 Impulse shopping online

-On Uber Eats, if you want to order Coca-Cola, you can only satisfy your impulse need through third-party restaurants.
-You need to order your Coke with some sort of food.
+On Uber Eats, you can only satisfy an impulse need for Coca-Cola by ordering it from restaurants.
+You need to order food with your Coke.

 So you get your Coke from places like Pizza Hut, Subway or Hungry Jacks.